This post: Biblical duties of a pastor’s wife.

-Your husband is exhausted and over-committed all the time, mainly because he has to work a full time job in order to supplement the salary he receives from the church.
-He rarely has time to spend with you or your kids, since he’s always working or at the church.
+Your husband is exhausted and over-committed all the time.
+He works a full-time job in order to supplement the ministry salary, so he rarely has time to spend with you or your kids.
 This is not what you envisioned “ministry” would look like.

 A deacon informs you after church that this is the third service in a row your husband has started the service five minutes late.
 You inwardly cringe at the criticism, since it secretly drives you crazy too.

-It sounds petty, but these kinds of harmless little scenarios have the power to destroy your respect for your husband and damage your marriage, if you let them.
+These kinds of scenarios have the power to destroy your respect for your husband and damage your marriage if you let them.

 Let go and give grace.

 Honoring your husband is one of the biggest responsibilities of a pastor wife.